-To truly understand customer buying behavior and align your sales and marketing processes accordingly, a framework is critical to create predicitive models of your target customer's buying processes.
-Only then does conversion optimizaton testing make any sense or have the expected ROI. (heck, only then do you even know where to start and what to test!)
+To truly understand customer buying behavior and align your sales and marketing processes accordingly, a framework is critical to create predictive models of your target customer's buying processes.
+Only then does conversion optimization testing make any sense or have the expected ROI. (heck, only then do you even know where to start and what to test!)

-Since the earliest Greek thinkers, we have understand that our personalities are as unique as snow-flakes.
-Still, for all of our unqiueness, we all have common temperaments.
+Since the earliest Greek thinkers, we have understood that our personalities are as unique as snow-flakes.
+Still, for all of our uniqueness, we all have common temperaments.

 The one commonality between nearly all personality tests is that they boil down to 4 modalities.
 Each of these 4 modes can be represented in the following customer profile examples, using my favorite movie series of all time; Star Wars.